adamkocsis/Rcourse/Exercises/2023-02-15_penguin_species.md

 3. Subset the data to the the year 2009!

-4. Get a complete list of the species that were observed this year!
+4. List the species that were observed this year (every species name occurs once)!

 5. Select one species, e.g. the `Gentoo`, and subset the 2009 data to the corresponding part.
 Calculate the median body size for this species. *Hint: missing values can be omitted if you use `median(x , na.rm=TRUE)` where x is the input vector to the function.*